Bpleo/CS611-Final-Project/Bank/readme.txt

 ---------------------------------------------------------------------------

 How To Compile

-After unzip the Bank.zip, navigate to src directory Run the following command line
+#After unzip the Bank.zip, navigate to src directory
+（Will not get full functionality, recommend to run it in IntelliJ for full functions） Run the following command line
 1.javac -d bin WelcomeFrame.java
 2.java -cp bin WelcomeFrame
+#Run it in IntelliJ